ahmishra/Pyget/README.md

 -Web: requests, urllib

-Main program installation:
+#### Main program installation:

-To install PyGet, `git clone placeholder` in your desired installation directory (~/git/pyget is recommended).
+To install PyGet, `git clone https://github.com/ahmishra/Pyget/` in your desired installation directory (~/pyget is recommended).
 Ensure that pyget.py is executable (as user, chmod +x pyget.py) and then symlink pyget.py to /usr/bin/pyget for convenience.
 If the last step is not followed, you will have to cd into the folder containing pyget.py and run './pyget.py' that way.